 Kunde Family Winery

-Farther south in Sonoma Valley, another historic winemaking family has offered hikes for several years.
-There are two different Sonoma County hiking options at Kunde Family Winery in Kenwood.
+Heading south, hiking in Sonoma Valley, there is another historic winemaking family that has offered vineyard exploration for several years.
+There are two different hiking options at Kunde Family Winery in Kenwood.
 Both are moderately strenuous.
 The first, dubbed “Hike & Taste in the Vineyards,” is a four-hour adventure that meanders from the tasting room through a range of ecosystems and native habitats.
-John Hardman, a longtime winery employee, gives this tour and offers basic science interpretation—and tastes of wine—along the way, including a look at their sustainable farming practices.
-The hike, which costs $30 per person, concludes back at the winery.
+This tour offers basic science interpretation—and tastes of wine—along the way, including a look at their sustainable farming practices.
+The hike, which costs $40 per person, concludes back at the winery.
 Reservations are required and this hike is offered twice per year.
-The second option, dubbed a “Dog Hike,” is a similar itinerary, only it includes lunch and is designed for visitors and their dogs.
+The second option, their “Dog Hike,” is a similar itinerary, only it includes lunch and is designed for visitors and their dogs.
 This latter tour is led by winegrower Jeff Kunde, his wife Roberta and their dogs Cooper and Kalie.
-A portion of the $75 per-person fee will be donated to Dogwood Animal Rescue Project and the Sonoma County Humane Society.
+A portion of the $90 per-person fee will be donated to Dogwood Animal Rescue Project and the Sonoma County Humane Society.
 Reservations are required and it’s offered several times per year.
 For more information about both hikes, see the website.